donatj/PhpUserAgent/README.md

 All that said, there is the start of a [branch to do it](https://github.com/donatj/PhpUserAgent/tree/os_version_detection) I created for a client if you want to poke it, I update it from time to time, but frankly if you need to *reliably detect OS Version*, using user-agent isn't the way to do it.
 I'd go with JavaScript.

+### Undetectable Browsers

+- **Brave** - Brave is simply not differentiable from Chrome.
+This was a design descision on their part.

 ## Requirements

   - PHP 5.3.0+